eProsima/Fast-DDS-docs/docs/fastdds/library_overview/includes/functionalities.rst

 Moreover, it allows the definition of new categories, in addition to those already available (:class:`INFO_MSG`, :class:`WARN_MSG` and :class:`ERROR_MSG`).
 It provides filtering by category using regular expressions, as well as control of the verbosity of the Logging system.
-Details of the possible Logging system configurations can be found in the :ref:`dds_layer_core_logging` section.
+Details of the possible Logging system configurations can be found in the :ref:`dds_layer_log_log` section.

 XML profiles configuration